ThinkInvis/RoR2-Yeet/ModMeta/README.md

 Has config options for cooldown on dropping (10s by default) and on picking up an item you just dropped (5s by default).

+Has a config option to prevent the Recycler from working on dropped items.

 Has a config option to drop Command droplets instead of items while the Artifact of Command is active.

 ## Issues/TODO